 In the context of an investigation against a former client regarding alleged participation in an environmental certificate-trading-related tax fraud in France, a formal procedure into suspected lack of due diligence in financial transactions/money laundering was initiated against Bank Julius Baer & Co.
 Ltd. in June 2014 and dismissed for formal reasons by a Court Order in March 2017.
-The deposit in the amount of EUR 3.75 million made in October 2014 by the Bank with the competent French court as a precautionary measure representing the amount of a potential fine accordingly was reimbursed to the Bank.
+The deposit in the amount of EUR 3.75 million made in October 2014 by the Bank with the competent French court as a precautionary measure representing the amount of a potential fine was accordingly reimbursed to the Bank.
 However, in July 2017 the same amount was deposited again as a new investigatory procedure with respect to the same matter was initiated against the Bank.
 In May 2020, following an application by the prosecutor, the court admitted a new indictment against the Bank in this matter.
 A trial in the matter took place in December 2021 at which a fine of EUR 5 million and a restitution amount of EUR 2 million was proposed to be charged against the Bank.
-The competent court of First Instance is expected to render its decision in March 2022.
-The Bank has cooperated with the French authorities within the confines of applicable laws to clarify the situation and to protect its interests.
+The competent court of First Instance issued its decision on 14 March 2022 and found the Bank guilty of aggravated money laundering and confirmed the fine of EUR 5 million but reduced the claimed restitution amount to EUR 0.4 million.
+The Bank has appealed this decision and continues to protect its interests.

 Bank Julius Baer & Co.
-Ltd. is confronted with a claim by a former client arguing that the Bank initiated transactions without appropriate authorisations and that the Bank has not adhered to its duties of care, trust, information and warnings.
-In April 2015, the former client presented a complaint for an amount of USD 70 million (plus accrued interest) and BRL 24 million, which, in January 2017, he supported with a payment order ('Betreibungsbegehren') in various currencies filed against the Bank in the total amount of then approximately CHF 91.3 million (plus accrued interest).
-Since December 2017, the Bank has received yearly payment orders in various currencies in the total amount of currently approximately CHF 139 million (plus accrued interest).
-The Bank is contesting the claim whilst taking appropriate measures to defend its interests.
+Ltd. has been confronted with a claim by a former client arguing that the Bank initiated transactions without appropriate authorisations and that the Bank has not adhered to its duties of care, trust, information and warnings.
+In April 2015, the former client presented a complaint for an amount of USD 70 million (plus accrued interest) and BRL 24 million, which between 2017 and 2021 was supported with yearly payment orders ('Betreibungsbegehren') in various currencies filed against the Bank in the total amount of approximately CHF 139 million (plus accrued interest).
+The Bank has been contesting the claim whilst taking appropriate measures to defend its interests.

 In November 2014, Bank Julius Baer & Co.
 Ltd. was served in Geneva with a claim by an investment fund, acting on its behalf and on behalf of three other funds, in the total amount of USD 29 million (plus accrued interests).
 The funds were former clients of Bank of China (Suisse) SA, which was acquired by Bank Julius Baer & Co.
 Ltd. in 2012.
 Additionally, in October 2015, the claimant filed an amendment of claim in court, by which a further USD 39 million was claimed.
-In March 2017, the claimant reduced the total claimed amount to USD 44.6 million.
+In March 2017, the claimant reduced the total amount claimed to USD 44.6 million.
 The claimant argues that Bank of China (Suisse) SA acted not only as a custodian bank, but also as secured creditor and manager of the funds, and tolerated excess in leverage.
 It claims that the funds suffered a severe loss consequent upon the liquidation of almost their entire portfolio of assets in May 2010 and argues that this liquidation was performed by Bank of China (Suisse) SA without the consent of the funds' directors and was ill-timed, disorderly and occurred in exceptionally unusual market conditions.
 The Bank is contesting the claim whilst taking appropriate measures to defend its interests.
 In addition, such claims in principle are subject to acquisition-related representation and warranties provisions.